What is Voltaren?

 Voltaren side effects

-signs of stomach bleeding - bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;
+signs of stomach bleeding - bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds.

-Less serious Voltaren side effects may include:
+Common Voltaren side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.